-1.5.5 Whenever these are available and of sufficient quality, preference is given to locally produced supplies and goods, as well as locally owned businesses or service providers. ~ 1.5.6 Whenever these are available and of sufficient quality, preference is given to supplies and suppliers that have an independent and reputable sustainability certification. ~ 1.5.7 Whenever these are available and of sufficient quality, preference is given to supplies purchased in bulk, reducing the use of individual packaging. ~ 1.5.8 Whenever these are available and of sufficient quality, preference is given to purchasing supplies that come in reusable, returnable and/or recyclable containers. ~ 1.5.9 Agreed payments to suppliers or service providers are made in a timely manner and receipts specifying the price, deductions and amount paid are given.
-1.5.10 Contracts with suppliers have clear, fair, legal and transparent terms, have an agreed timeframe and are not changed or cancelled unilaterally.
-1.5.11 Single-use plastics and disposables are avoided in all possible cases. ✓ 1.5.12 Firewood and coal used for operations and activities come from responsibly managed sources. ~ 1.5.13 Responsible procurement practices are implemented to purchase, store and handle food supplies in order to minimise food waste. ~ 1.5.14 The purchase, use and/or sale of products, foods and/or souvenirs made from threatened or endangered species is not allowed. ~
+The practices should consider assessing suppliers and contractors' capabilities, quality, and sustainability methods to ensure they align with the organisation's sustainability goals.
+Furthermore, the organisation must continuously evaluate the performance of suppliers and contractors against sustainability criteria to determine if they are meeting the required standards.
+Lastly, it is important to monitor the suppliers' and contractors' activities to ensure they maintain their sustainability practices over time.
+1.5.5 Whenever these are available and of sufficient quality, preference is given to locally produced supplies and goods, as well as locally owned businesses or service providers. \checkmark 1.5.6 Whenever these are available and of sufficient quality, preference is given to supplies and suppliers that have an independent and reputable sustainability certification. \checkmark 1.5.7 Whenever these are available and of sufficient quality, preference is given to supplies purchased in bulk, reducing the use of individual packaging. \checkmark 1.5.8 Whenever these are available and of sufficient quality, preference is given to purchasing supplies that come in reusable, returnable and/or recyclable containers. \checkmark 1.5.9 Agreed payments to suppliers or service providers are made in a timely manner and receipts specifying the price, deductions and amount paid are given. ~ 1.5.10 Contracts with suppliers have clear, fair, legal and transparent terms, have an agreed timeframe and are not changed or cancelled unilaterally. ~ 1.5.11 Single-use plastics and disposables are avoided in all possible cases. ~ 1.5.12 Firewood and coal used for operations, activities and services come from responsibly managed sources. \checkmark 1.5.13 Responsible procurement practices are implemented to purchase, store and handle food supplies in order to minimise food waste. ~

+1.5.14 The purchase, use and/or sale of products, foods and/or souvenirs made from threatened or endangered species is not allowed.